 Video marketing is a strategy within content marketing that uses videos to attract, engage, and convert audiences.

-When well executed, it can capture the audience's attention in a deeper and more emotional way than other content formats.
+When executed effectively, it grabs attention and delivers your message in a more emotional and engaging way than any other content format.

 Among the examples of video marketing, we can mention: